Mathematical derivation and verification of the amplitude of LISA's interferometric signals on an ultra-stable

 The overlap power is hence described with the same equations \cref{eq:sepd-finite-power,eq:qpd-finite-power} in the case of a \ac{sepd} or a \ac{qpd} respectively, with the \textit{caveat} that the $\beta$ parameter must be adjusted to using the minimum of the two radii as in \cref{eq:rmin-def}:

-The parameter $\beta_r$ is unchanged, as the reference \ac{gb} must be integrated on the whole \ac{pd} area, while $\beta_m$ is not needed anymore.
+The parameter $\beta_r$ is unchanged as defined in \cref{eq:beta-definitions}, as the reference \ac{gb} must be integrated on the whole \ac{pd} area, while $\beta_m$ is not needed anymore.
 The final expressions for the heterodyne efficiency \cref{eq:heff-fin-sepd,eq:heff-QPD-fin} also hold, with the only adjustment

 In the expression for a \ac{sepd}, \cref{eq:thgb-fin-replacement} leads to the same simplification which occurred in \cref{eq:het_eff_SEPD-inf-THGB}, where $w_r(1+\rho^2)^{-\frac{1}{2}} \rightarrow w_{0, \, r}$.
 As an example, the \ac{he} resulting from the interference of a \ac{gb}-\ac{th} beam pair on a finite \ac{sepd} is plotted in \Cref{fig:heff_TH_3betas} for three values of the parameter $\beta$.
 For simplicity, we set $r_\text{TH}=r_\text{SEPD}$. \Cref{fig:heff-TH-SEPD-fin-t0t2} compares the analytically calculated $t_0$, $t_2$, $t_4$ and $t_6$ coefficients to the numerically calculated ones for a specific value of $\rho=0.2$ and $r_\text{TH}=r_\text{SEPD}$.
 The numerical model confirms the analytically estimated coefficients.
 Note that, with respect to \Cref{fig:heff-SEPD-fin-t0t2}, all coefficients tend to zero for $\beta \rightarrow \infty$.